aws/amazon-ivs-react-native-player/docs/tutorial.md

 });
 ```

-To make the Player works we need to add `streamUrl` prop atleast which gonna load the video or a live stream.
+To make the Player work we need to at least add `streamUrl` prop which is gonna load the video or a live stream.

 ```jsx
 <IVSPlayer streamUrl="https://fcc3ddae59ed.us-west-2.playback.live-video.net/api/video/v1/us-west-2.893648527354.channel.DmumNckWFTqz.m3u8" />